gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

     specified in this proposal.
 - `get_evidence`, `free_evidence`, and `free_endorsements`
   - Producing evidence and endorsements is necessary for attestation.
-  - There an `input_params` field because some plugins might require plugin specific input.
-For example, the SGX local attestation needs the other enclave's target info struct.
+  - `flags` field to determine local vs. remote attestation.
   - There is a `custom_claims` parameter because many attestation protocols require the enclave to sign some claim from a relying party.
 For example, many protocols follow the "challenge response" architecture, which requires the enclave to sign a nonce from the relying party.
+  - There an `opt_params` field because some plugins might require plugin specific input.
+For example, the SGX local attestation needs the other enclave's target info struct.
   - There is an `endorsements` parameters to return the endorsements that are coupled with the evidence to ensure that the evidence and endorsements are in sync.